🏡Granny Annexe in the Garden – Do I Need Planning Permission in 2025

 - Flats, maisonettes, or commercial buildings

-- Locations affected by Article 4 Directions (PD rights removed by council)
+- Locations affected by Article 4 Directions (PD rights removed by the council)

 - Designated land (as above): stricter limits apply

-- Outbuildings more than 20m from house limited to 10sqm
+- Outbuildings more than 20m from the house are limited to 10sqm

-- Outbuildings more than 20m from house limited to 10sqm
+- Outbuildings more than 20m from the house are limited to 10sqm

 ⚠️ Common Pitfalls to Avoid